 The vehicle is being repaired for YOU, the owner.
 You will be required to pay for the repairs upon completion.
 To avoid delays, it will be up to you to secure payment from your insurance company, along with any necessary endorsements from lien holders.

 In our growing city, we understand the demand for quality in our business.
-This is why we strive every day to give our 100% to not only meet, but to exceed, our customer’s expectations and needs.
+This is why we strive every day to give our 100% to meet and exceed our customer’s expectations and needs.